-Differential Privacy (DP) was introduced by Dwork, Nissim, McSherry, and Smith in (Dwork et al., 2006; Dwork, 2006).
-DP has since seen sustained and intensive research activity, resulting in a slew of research studying various application domains (more below).
+Differential Privacy Differential Privacy (DP) was introduced by Dwork, Nissim, McSherry, and Smith in (Dwork et al., 2006; Dwork, 2006).
+DP has since seen sustained and intensive research activity, resulting in a slew of research studying various application domains (works pertaining to traffic monitoring and smart cities are discussed below).
 Of general interest are observations on the limits of DP, particularly if the adversary is assumed to have prior knowledge (Dwork et al., 2014).

 Some works on DP investigate continual release of statistics that are built from streams of events (Dwork et al., 2010; Shi et al., 2011; Kellaris et al., 2014; Chan et al., 2011; Jain et al., 2023).
 Those works lay algorithmic foundations and provide lower bounds on the noise that is required to achieve DP.
-In particular, some works study the aggregation of statistics from multiply locations or agents, e.g. (Cheu et al., 2019; Corrigan-Gibbs and Boneh, 2017; Chan et al., 2012).
+In particular, some works study the aggregation of statistics from multiply locations or agents (Bonawitz et al., 2017; Bittau et al., 2017; Cheu et al., 2019; Corrigan-Gibbs and Boneh, 2017; Chan et al., 2012).
 One important aspect of these works is that they classify DP algorithms as either working in a central model or a local model.
 In the central model, DP is implemented by a trusted party (the curator) that sees all data-points in the clear.
 This curator then outputs a perturbed version of this statistic that meets the definition of DP.
 In the local model, on the other hand, one ensures that even subsets of agents involved in the collection of data (so-called coalitions) see only DP data.
 In particular, they usually ensure that the curator sees only a perturbed version of the raw data.